 • The display in the graphics window has two basic display-modes: wireframe and shaded display.
-To change the display mode in the active window, click on the triangle icon next to the display mode button on the View toolbar, as shown in the figure.
+To change the display mode in the active window, right-click once to bring up the Option menu and choose the Rendering Style option as shown.